OpenGenus/web_api_nodejs/part_1/README.md

 4. Now run command `node index.js` to start the server.

 5. Open your browser and go to `127.0.0.1:8000` to see your server running.

+## 📝 Learn More

+To Learn more about creating a web server, you may refer this <a href="https://iq.opengenus.org/create-a-web-server-using-node-js/"> article</a>.